deliveroo/deliveroo.engineering/_posts/2016-07-13-split-testing-cdns.md

 performance measurements and synthetic matter.

-In other words, we'll trust our A/B test at a global level: across 1 million users, we're seeing a small conversion uplift.
+In other words, we'll trust our A/B test at a global level: across 1 million users, we're seeing a small, consistent conversion uplift.
 But we'll prefer to provisionally trust that performance improvements are a good thing rather that letting the apparent inconsistency in a few locations block us.

 Finally, the overall conversion gains can feel pretty underwhelming compared to the performance gains, but remember that this test only affects assets — the